weidai11/cryptopp/Readme.txt

       + Windows named pipes
       + /dev/random, /dev/urandom, /dev/srandom
       + Microsoft's CryptGenRandom on Windows
-      + VIA Padlock, Amd64 RDRAND and RDSEED
+      + VIA Padlock, RDRAND and RDSEED
   * A high level interface for most of the above, using a filter/pipeline metaphor
   * benchmarks and validation testing
   * x86, x86_64, MMX, SSE2, SSE4 assembly code for the most commonly used
     algorithms, with run-time CPU feature detection and code selection.
     Limited ARM NEON and ARMv8 ASIMD, CRC and Crypto extension support
-  * some versions are available in FIPS 140-2 validated form

-You are welcome to use it for any purpose without paying me, but see License.txt for the fine print.
+The Crypto++ library was orginally written by Wei Dai.
+The library is now maintained by several team members and the community.
+You are welcome to use it for any purpose without paying anyone, but see License.txt for the fine print.

 The following compilers are supported for this release.
 Please visit http://www.cryptopp.com the most up to date build instructions and porting notes.

-  * MSVC 6.0 - 2015
+  * Visual Studio 2003 - 2015
-  * GCC 3.3 - 7.0
+  * GCC 3.3 - 7.1
+  * Apple Clang 4.3 - 8.3
-  * Clang 2.9 - 4.0
+  * LLVM Clang 2.9 - 4.0
   * C++Builder 2010
   * Intel C++ Compiler 9 - 16.0
   * Sun Studio 12u1 - 12.5